Year of entry 2024

 For fees information for international taught postgraduate students, read Masters fees.

 Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Additional cost information

 There are additional costs of study that students need to cover.
 We estimate that these additional costs could be as described below, but this amount may vary depending on how you decide to respond to university briefs and the range of materials and techniques you decide to adopt.

 Students also need to cover costs of copying and supplying their own basic materials (eg pens, pencils, notebooks).
 The programme doesn’t require students to provide other materials to comlete the programme successfully.

 To ensure you can make the most of your studies at Leeds, you’ll need to make sure your laptop meets the system requirements for your course.

 Some of our courses require the development of work using Adobe Creative and other relevant software.
-As/if required by your programme, the School will provide you with a free Adobe CC account when you arrive.
+If required by your programme, the School will provide you with a free Adobe CC account when you arrive.
 We also use a blended learning model where you’ll need to access course materials and video conference using a computer or mobile device (eg laptop, tablet, smartphone).
 Costs for a laptop will vary depending on the exact specification.
-You should expect to pay between £500 - £2,500.
-You might also consider buying an external drive to back-up your work on a regular basis, which may incur another additional £50 - £150.
-Alternatively you can choose to store your work using cloud storage or your personal M:Drive, provided by the University.
+You should expect to pay between £800–£2,500.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs.